rrossinni-exelixis/OSB_2_TLF/reporeadme.md

 ### Executive Summary

-This repository contains a complete **OSB specs bundle** that bridges a metadata‑driven study definition to your `raw_2_tlf_v1` SDTM/ADaM/TLF pipeline.
+This repository contains a complete **OSB specs bundle** that bridges a metadata‑driven study definition for `raw_2_tlf_v1` SDTM/ADaM/TLF pipeline.
 It includes ready‑made **domain YAMLs** for DM, AE, LB, EX, VS, CM, and CMH, runtime metadata, two exporter scripts, a Databricks‑aware validation routine, and packaging scripts for Linux and Windows.
-The bundle is designed to be a single source of truth for domain build specifications, to validate source view availability and codelist references, and to produce the exact `specs/domains/*.yaml` files your notebook expects.
+The bundle is designed to be a single source of truth for domain build specifications, to validate source view availability and codelist references, and to produce the exact `specs/domains/*.yaml` files the pipeline notebook expects.

 ---